December 12th, 2026

 Every aid stations will have basic first aid.

+For faster runners and drops, please consider your bag might be at an aid station until the end of the event.
 Some locations are treacherous to drive to.
 We do not permit crews to access certain locations unless it is to retrieve a runner who has dropped from the race.
 Please do not drive to locations to retrieve a bag unless it is a designated crew location.
 This is for safety and prevention of a vehicle getting stuck.

 • All runners may enjoy a warm post race meal.
 Additional meals may be purchased for family/friends during registration.